OpenDataServices/os4d/docs/components/commitment_templates.md

 # Commitment templates

-## Summary

-Asking potential adopters to sign-up and give their support to the standard.

-## Description

-Draft commitments are templates for adopters to copy or adapt before signing and making public.
-By providing a draft, a standard can ensure that adopters are aware of what they are expected to commit to at the start of the process, and by providing a path of least resistance to a high bar of adoption, a standard organisation can ensure that there is less risk of implementers crafting their own, lower, commitment to adoption.
+A draft commitment is a template for potential adopters to adapt, sign, and then publish to demonstrate their support for a given standard.
+By offering this draft, the standard ensures prospective adopters are fully aware of the expected commitment levels from the outset.
+Furthermore, providing an easily adaptable template reduces the likelihood of implementers creating their own, weaker adoption commitments, ensuring a higher and more consistent standard of adoption across the board.
+This approach essentially removes barriers to a robust adoption process.

 ## Prioritisation Factors